Burgum appoints Wrigley as next North Dakota attorney general, in wake of Stenehjem's death

 Stenehjem served 46 years in elected office, including 24 years in the Legislature.
 He was North Dakota’s longest-serving attorney general, first elected in 2000.

-Wrigley will take the oath of office Wednesday morning at the state Capitol to fill the remainder of Stenehjem's term, which ends Dec.
+Wrigley took the oath of office Wednesday morning at the state Capitol to fill the remainder of Stenehjem's term, which ends Dec.
 31.

 "Having twice served as North Dakota’s chief federal law enforcement officer leading the U.S. attorney’s offices in Bismarck and Fargo, and six years as lieutenant governor, Drew Wrigley brings highly relevant state and federal experience to the role of North Dakota attorney general," Burgum said in a statement.
 "He has a deep knowledge of the law, extensive background in public safety and broad experience with the intersections of local, state and federal law enforcement."